Preparing for a Disability Inclusion Profile meeting – roles and responsibilities

 The school principal or principal’s nominee, teachers, and other participating school staff are required to prepare for the profile meeting.

-Participating staff are encouraged to refer to the Student voice tool to help them have a discussion with the student about their strengths, aspirations, and functional needs.
-Refer to: Student voice tool and Student voice toolkit .
+Participating staff are encouraged to refer to the student voice tool to help them have a discussion with the student about their strengths, aspirations, and functional needs.
+Refer to: student voice tool and inclusive student voice toolkit .

 Participating staff should review the Disability Inclusion Profile and other resources available in the Resources tab, and make notes ahead of the meeting where possible.

-Principals or their nominees are also required to work with parent/carer(s) ahead of the profile meeting to collate any supporting information.
+Principals or their nominees are also required to collate and upload any supporting information ahead of the profile meeting.

 The principal or principal’s nominee should work with the student’s family to: